-Figure 2 Overview of proposed HUGS pipeline route
+Figure 3 Overview of proposed HUGS Pipeline route

-1.6 Project proposed timeframe
+1.7 Proposed Project Timeline

-Lochard has carefully considered the timeline to have the least impact possible on landholders and the environment.
-The project will be developed in stages with the first major step being the drilling of an appraisal well targeted for 2024, with pipeline construction to follow during the summer of 2024/2025.
-Summer construction is preferred to minimise impacts to the land and environment and, where possible, avoid wet ground conditions.
+Lochard Energy has carefully considered the project timeline and in consultation with landowners and occupiers and will attempt to schedule activities to have the least impact possible on their operations and the environment.
+The project will be developed in stages, with the first major stage being the drilling of the gas storage well(s) targeted for 2024, with pipeline construction to follow during the summer of 2024/2025.
+Summer construction is preferred to minimise impact to the land and environment and, where possible, avoid wet ground conditions.

-The timing for the key activities of the proposed HUGS Pipeline is outlined in Table 1 and Table 2.
-The timeline is subject to negotiation with landholders, regulatory approvals and market requirements.
+The completed and proposed timing for the key activities of the HUGS Project is shown in Table 1.
+The timeline is subject to negotiation with landowners and occupiers, regulatory approvals and market requirements.